-In implementing this Policy, records of all allegations, investigations, resolutions, and hearings will be kept indefinitely, or as required by state or federal law or institutional policy, by the CDO & Senior Title IX Administrator or Title IX Co-coordinator in the Title IX case database.
+In implementing this policy, records of all allegations, investigations, resolutions, and hearings will be kept indefinitely, or as required by state or federal law or institutional policy, by the Title IX Cocoordinator in the Title IX case database.

 15. Statement of the Rights of the Parties (see Appendix B)